peterhinch/micropython-nano-gui/DRIVERS.md

  * `pinrs` An initialised output pin.
 Initial value should be 1.
  * `height=128` Display dimensions in pixels.
 Height must be 96 or 128.
  * `width=128`
- * `init_spi=spi_init` This optional arg enables flexible options in configuring the SPI bus.
-The default preserves existing behaviour: the SPI bus is initialised to 20MHz before each use.
-Other `spi.init` args are default.
+ * `init_spi=False` This optional arg enables flexible options in configuring the SPI bus.
+The default assumes exclusive access to the bus with `color_setup.py` initialising it.
- This facilitates bus sharing.
-Passing `False` disables this: `color_setup.py` must initialise the bus.
 Those settings will be left in place.
-If a callback function is passed, it will be called prior to each SPI bus write: this is for shared  bus applications where a non-standard `init` is required.
+If a callback function is passed, it will be called prior to each SPI bus write: this is for shared  bus applications.
 The callback will receive a single arg being the SPI bus instance.
 In normal use it will be a one-liner or lambda initialising the bus.
-The default is this function:
+A minimal example is this function:
 ```python
 def spi_init(spi):
     spi.init(baudrate=20_000_000)  # Data sheet: should support 20MHz
 ```
+Despite the datasheet I failed to get this baudrate to work even on a PCB.

 #### A "gotcha" in the datasheet